Academics

 Art Spots

-Art students have the opportunity to create a career portfolio, spend a semester with the New York Arts Program or have their work shown at the Ross Art Museum.
+Art students may create a career portfolio, spend a semester with the New York Arts Program or have their work shown at the Ross Art Museum.

 Summer Science Research Symposium